Fixed Effects and the Generalized Mundlak Estimator: Examples

+Examples from the previous sections show that we can reduce group unconfoundedness, as in (\ref{eq:sim_exp_unc_clusters_old}) or (\ref{eq:sim_exp_unc_clusters}), to conditioning on some balancing score $\osi$ and covariates, as in (\ref{eq:sim_exp_unc_clusters_w}) or (\ref{eq:sim_exp_unc1}).
+Despite the lack of immediate empirical content, this reduction brings two critical insights.
+Both insights are about operationalizing the notion that some groups are more similar than others, which is absent in (\ref{eq:sim_exp_unc_clusters_old}) or (\ref{eq:sim_exp_unc_clusters}).

+First, conditioning on an unordered discrete characteristic -- group indicator -- does not provide a distance metric to make the case that group $g$ is closer to group $g'$ or to group $g''$.
+In contrast, (\ref{eq:sim_exp_unc_clusters_w}) (and similarly (\ref{eq:sim_exp_unc1})) allows for the establishment of such a metric: a group $g$ with $\ow_g=0.10$ is closer to group $g'$ with $\ow_{g'}=0.11$ than it is to group $g''$ with $\ow_{g''}=0.50$ (see \citet*{johannemann2019sufficient} for an application of this idea).
+The second insight is even more central to the current paper.
+It allows us to find a middle ground between fully conditioning on the entire set of group indicators and not conditioning on these indicators at all.
+For example, going from (\ref{eq:sim_exp_unc1}) to (\ref{eq:sim_exp_unc}) justifies some, but not all between-group comparisons.
+Depending on the application, one can go further and assume a stronger condition

+Alternatively, if we observe more units in each group, we can relax (\ref{eq:sim_exp_unc}) to improve the comparability of groups without reducing it fully to (\ref{eq:sim_exp_unc_clusters}).
+We discuss in Section \ref{section:identification} whether and when it is enough to adjust for some subset of these averages.

+Another issue illustrated in the previous sections is the relationship between the unconfoundedness conditions and the fixed effects specification (\ref{een}).
+In general, this regression does not estimate the average treatment effect, and in the presence of covariates, it might fail to estimate even a weighted average effect.
+However, under the restriction (\ref{eq:sim_exp_unc}) we can go beyond the linear specifications (\ref{een}) and consider different estimation methods.
+First, we can use more flexible specifications for the regression function as a function of the control variables $(X_i,\ow_{g(i)},\ox_{g(i)})$ and the treatment $W_i$:

-with a parametric or non-parametric specification for $g(\cdot)$.
-These specifications may include higher order moments of the control variables, or interactions with the treatment, or transformations of the linear index.
-Given estimates of $g(\cdot)$ we can average the difference $g(1,X_i,\ow_{C_i},\ox_{C_i})-g(0,X_i,\ow_{C_i},\ox_{C_i})$ over the sample to estimate the average treatment effect.
+with a parametric or non-parametric specification for $\mu(w,\cdot)$ that generalizes the linear additive form in (\ref{een}).
+These specifications may include higher-order moments of the control variables, interactions with the treatment, or transformations of the linear index.
+Given estimates of $\mu(w,\cdot)$ we can average the difference $\hat \mu(1,X_i,\ow_{g(i)},\ox_{g(i)})-\hat \mu(0,X_i,\ow_{g(i)},\ox_{g(i)})$ over the sample to estimate the average treatment effect.